Guide

 This feedback loop closes the gap between detected signals and the actions that address them — automatically, without requiring an engineering leader to run weekly audits across four different tools.

 To benchmark your team, use the free DORA Metrics Calculator or the PR Cycle Time Calculator — no signup required.
 If you connect GitHub, Deviera's live DORA Metrics dashboard and PR Cycle Time dashboard compute all metrics automatically from your real integration data, with trend comparisons and tier benchmarking.
+The Engineering Health Score rolls DORA, PR Cycle Time, and bottleneck load into a single 0–100 composite with an A–F grade so you have one number to track week over week.

 Frequently asked questions